• Skip to Content

 AS.378.216.
 Second Year Japanese II.
 5 Credits.

 Continuation of Beginning Japanese and Intermediate Japanese I. Training in spoken and written language, increasing students' knowledge of more complex patterns.
 At completion, students will have a working knowledge of about 250 Kanji.
-Lab required.
 Recommended Course Background: AS.378.215 or equivalent.

 Prerequisite(s): AS.378.215 or instructor permission